 8. Make your landing page responsive

-While building your landing page, make sure you’re optimizing the design for both desktop and mobile visitors – because mobile currently accounts for half of all global web pages served.
-And this is something that is often overlooked by startups.
+While building your landing page, ensure you’re optimizing the design for desktop and mobile visitors – because mobile currently accounts for half of all global web pages served.
+And this is something that startups often overlook.

 So how do you build a responsive page?
 It all depends on the landing page builder you’re working with.
 You have to make sure to use one that lets you create a page that adjusts to fit the size of your user’s screen size.

 Conversion rates are immensely important when optimizing your campaigns.
 Not only do they indicate whether your marketing is profitable, but they also reveal how visitors engage with your website.
 That is why we hope our steps will help you create landing pages that convert!
-If you are interested in learning more about digital marketing- follow us on social media for more tips and read more background articles in our blog.
+If you want to learn more about digital marketing- follow us on social media for more tips and read more background articles in our blog.

 Read more in the following blogs: